Barbara Palvin

-Barbara Sprouse (née Palvin; born 8 October 1993) is a Hungarian model and actress.
+Barbara Palvin Sprouse (born October 8, 1993) is a Hungarian model and actress.
 She first appeared in the Sports Illustrated Swimsuit Issue in 2016.
 In 2019, she became a Victoria's Secret Angel, although she first walked in 2012.
-She is also ambassador for Longines and Armani Beauty.
+She is also an ambassador for Longines and Armani Beauty.

 Early life

-Barbara Palvin was born on 8 October 1993 in Budapest, Hungary.
+Barbara Palvin was born on October 8, 1993, in Budapest, Hungary.
 Her family consists of her father, István Palvin; her mother, Ágnes Palvin; and her sister, Anita.
 Palvin often travelled to the countryside to visit her grandmother and great-grandmother.